 Claiming a tax credit reduces the amount of tax you owe and can potentially get you a bigger refund.
 When it’s time to do your federal income taxes, you’ll need Schedule 3 to help you claim the credits you’re eligible for.

 Taxpayers first used Schedule 3 (and five other new schedules) with the new, shorter Form 1040 in 2018.
 Schedule 3 was aimed at helping people claim nonrefundable tax credits.
-For 2019 taxes, the IRS has released a draft of an updated Schedule 3 that makes significant changes to the form, including adding refundable credits and certain types of payments that can help reduce the amount of tax you owe.
+For taxes for the 2019 tax year and after, the IRS changed the form, adding refundable credits and certain types of payments that can help reduce the amount of tax you owe.

 What is a Schedule 3?